Palawan people

-The Palawan tribal people, also known as the Palawano or the Palaw'an, are an indigenous ethnic group of the Palawan group of islands in the Philippines.
-Palawanos are more popularly known as Palawans, which is pronounced faster than the name of the province.
+The Palawan, also known as Palaw'an or Palawano, are an ethnic group native to the Palawan island group in the Philippines.
+They are the main indigenous population of Palawan.
+The name of the island they inhabit is named after this ethnic group.

 Classification

 They are divided into four ethno-linguistic subgroupings.
-These are the Quezon Palawano which is also known as the Central Palawano; the Bugsuk Palawano or South Palawano; Brooke's Point Palawano; and Southwest Palawano.
-The Quezon Palawano subgroup are found in Southern Palawan, particularly on the western section of the municipality of Quezon including the eastern part of Abo-abo of the municipality of Sofronio Espanola, going southward down to the northern section of the municipality of Rizal.
+These are Quezon Palawano (Central Palawano), Bugsuk Palawano (South Palawano), Brooke's Point Palawano, and Southwest Palawano.
+The Quezon Palawano subgroup are found in Southern Palawan, particularly on the western section of the municipality of Quezon including the eastern part of Abo-Abo of the municipality of Sofronio Espanola, going southward down to the northern section of the municipality of Rizal.
 A large group of Palawans can also be found in Sitios Gugnan, Kambing, Tugpa, and Kalatabog of Barangay Panitian.
-The Taw't Bato of the municipality of Rizal at the foot of Mt.
-Matalingahan also belongs to this same Palawan tribal group although their language is 15 percent different from the Quezon Palawanos.
+The Taaw't Bato of the municipality of Rizal at the foot of Mt.
+Matalingahan also belongs to this same Palawan tribal group although their language is 15% different from the Quezon Palawanos.